pravega/pravega/documentation/src/docs/index.md

 -   **Transaction Support:** A Pravega Transaction ensures that a set of events are written to a stream atomically.
 This is a key feature for distributed streaming applications requiring exactly-once guarantees on their output.

--   **Security and pluggable role based access control:** Pravega can be deployed by the administrators securely by enabling TLS for communications and can deploy their own implementation of role based access control plugin.
+-   **Security and pluggable role-based access control:** Pravega can be deployed by the administrators securely by enabling TLS for communications and can deploy their own implementation of role-based access control plugin.

 ## Releases